Anti-Valentine is a writer living in South Africa. He enjoys writing about music, video games and online marketing.

 In my family, hair loss is common.
 My father is bald and both of my brothers have receding hairlines, with one of them going seriously thin on top.
 My mom's gone grey and has developed a widow's peak hairline, but I think that might have more to do with stress.
 At one point, even I started thinning a little, and I am in my early twenties.

 My hair has had less fallout since I adopted a few strategies to battle hair loss.
 I decided to write this list of remedies based on things I've researched and tried myself.
-I find that taking vitamins and cutting down on stress have personally helped me.
+I find that taking vitamins and cutting down on stress has personally helped me.

 What Doctors Recommend for Hair Loss

 There are different camps out there.
 Dermatologists will give you mixed advice.
 Some opt for finasteride and some recommend minoxidil.
 Others who specialise in hair restoration by way of a transplant might recommend that option.
 But there are those out there who will tell you never to have surgery or take any sort of medication that might have serious side effects.
 People with the latter opinion tend to recommend taking vitamins and engaging in basic everyday practices that I think we should all undertake.
-I'll go through 7 of the practices that have helped me.
+I'll go through seven of the practices that have helped me.

 The hair stays in a resting phase in the natural cycle and no new hair grows for various reasons, stress being a common culprit.
 The body is warning you that it cannot cope with the stress levels.
 After the issue has been taken care of, the hair supposedly grows back.